 Each AI assistant works differently, but a few patterns are consistent:

 Recency matters more than it does for traditional SEO.
-Roughly 95% of AI citations come from content published or substantially updated in the last 10 months.
+Analyses of AI citations through 2026 found that the large majority of cited commercial pages, on the order of 80%, had been published or substantially updated within the past year.
 A site that hasn't been touched since 2022 effectively isn't in the pool.

 Direct-answer structure wins.
 AI assistants extract chunks of text.
 A paragraph that directly answers a question gets cited; a paragraph that takes three sentences to reach the point gets skipped.